rapka/spin-viz/README.md

 This is a React-based music visualizer.
-It was used for creating many of the music videos on the [College Hill Youtube channel](https://youtube.com/playlist?list=PLo3CZgeQIw_qrPqTIYZDeX2gyGVEwv8GB)
+It was used for creating many of the music videos on the [College Hill Youtube channel](https://youtube.com/playlist?list=PLo3CZgeQIw_qrPqTIYZDeX2gyGVEwv8GB).

+A similar version of this visualizer made specifically for the 2019 College Hill album Overground Underground is available [here](https://github.com/rapka/over-under).

 ## Setup